drmitchell85/apollo-counter/apis.md

     - create a new user

 ### /events
+GET /events/getAll
+    - gets all events from cache
+    - if cache is empty, get from db and repopulate cache

 POST /events/newEvent
     - create a new event
     - add to PostgreSQL
     - cache in Redis

+DELETE /events/deleteEvent
+    - delete an event by title
+    - repopulate cache

 ## Future APIs
 ### For Redis Cachine Practice